Person calculating the cost of medical travel insurance for surgery abroad

 Coverage Tiers: What You Are Actually Paying For

-Medical travel insurance is structured around complications from your planned procedure.
-Higher tiers generally mean:
+Medical travel insurance is generally structured around complications from your planned procedure.
+Higher tiers typically mean:

-Across tiers, policies in this category typically include a bundle of benefits such as:
+Across tiers, policies in this category may include a bundle of benefits such as:

 The key decision is choosing a tier that matches your realistic risk.
-If you are unsure, request a personalized quote and we will help you pick a tier based on your procedure and travel plan.
+If you are unsure, request a personalized quote and a licensed Avia specialist can help you compare options across third-party insurance providers based on your procedure and travel plan.
 You can also ask Ava to sanity-check what you are being told by a clinic or broker.

 What Affects Medical Travel Insurance Cost

-Unlike standard travel insurance — which prices based on trip cost, traveler age, and trip duration — medical travel insurance pricing for a specialized medical travel insurance plan is primarily driven by a single variable: the maximum complications benefit level you select.
+Unlike standard travel insurance, which is typically priced based on trip cost, traveler age, and trip duration, pricing for many specialized medical travel insurance plans is primarily driven by a single variable: the maximum complications benefit level you select.

 This is a deliberate underwriting design.
-The plan is priced for the risk of a procedure complication, not the risk of the traveler's age or the destination country.
-Key factors that do not significantly affect the base premium:
+Plans in this category are typically priced around the risk of a procedure complication rather than the traveler's age or the destination country.
+Key factors that often do not significantly affect the base premium:

-What you're paying for is a defined maximum complication benefit and a post-procedure window that can continue after you return home.
-Higher benefit generally means a higher premium.
-The rest of the plan components (evacuation, emergency medical, COVID, trip cancellation) are often included at every level.
+What you're generally paying for is a defined maximum complication benefit and a post-procedure window that may continue after you return home.
+Higher benefit levels typically mean a higher premium.
+Other plan components (evacuation, emergency medical, COVID, trip cancellation) are often included at every level.
+Specifics vary by insurer and plan.

 Is Medical Travel Insurance Worth It?